asa55/terraform-language-docs-as-flashcards/Deck/index.md

 **Metadata**

-- The flashcards in this deck are derived from the following URL: [developer.hashicorp.com/terraform/language](https://developer.hashicorp.com/terraform/language)
+- The flashcards in this deck are derived from these official docs: [developer.hashicorp.com/terraform/language](https://developer.hashicorp.com/terraform/language)
-- The tags on an individual flashcard indicate where exactly in the official docs the information was derived from
+- These flashcards are maintained in a GitHub repository, here: [`terraform-language-docs-as-flashcards`](https://github.com/asa55/terraform-language-docs-as-flashcards)
-  - This convention was selected to make it easier for you to trace information back to its source, to confirm the information here or to deepen your understanding
+  - If you're hoping more content gets added to this deck, you're in luck.
+Check out the "Projects" board at the above link to see what's coming soon 🚀
-- Search `asa55` on Anki shared decks to check for an updated version, or alternatively
+- This is one of many `*-docs-as-flashcards` projects
-  - Navigate to [`github.com/asa55/terraform-language-docs-as-flashcards`](https://github.com/asa55/terraform-language-docs-as-flashcards) to see the latest version
+  - Browse additional decks or the latest version of the current deck by searching `asa55` on AnkiWeb shared decks, or by visiting the main `*-docs-as-flashcards` project website, here: [https://asa55.github.io/docs-as-flashcards/](https://asa55.github.io/docs-as-flashcards/)

 %